sdiehl/wiwinwlh/tutorial.md

 Path Files
 ----------

-Often times it is necessary to embed the specific Git version hash of a build inside the executable.
+Oftentimes it is necessary to embed the specific Git version hash of a build inside the executable.
 Using git-embed the compiler will effectively shell out to the command line to retrieve the version information of the CWD Git repository and use Template Haskell to define embed this information at compile-time.
 This is often useful for embedding in ``--version`` information in the command line interface to your program or service.

-This example also makes use of the Cabal a `Paths_pkgname` module during compile time which contains which contains several functions for querying target paths and included data files for the Cabal project.
+This example also makes use of the Cabal `Paths_pkgname` module during compile time which contains which contains several functions for querying target paths and included data files for the Cabal project.
 This can be included in the `exposed-modules` of a package to be accessed directly by the project, otherwise